-Alongside its showcase screenings Southampton Film Week screens a wide selection of films, classic and new, to broaden opportunities for film fans and filmmakers to experience the best of UK and International cinema, focusing particularly on films and film-works which are generally less accessible to audiences.
+Alongside its showcase screenings Southampton Film Week exhibits a wide selection of films, classic and new, to broaden opportunities for film fans and filmmakers to experience the best of UK and International cinema, focusing particularly on films and film-works which are generally less accessible to audiences.
 The Festival hosts a strand of Music and Film events, Artists’ Moving Image work and a Youth Film Festival.

-Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events and its screening programme, which includes Southampton Film Week.
-Now in its 33rd year, City Eye will soon embark on a new chapter in its development when it relocates to new purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
+Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events, its own production work and its screening programme, which includes Southampton Film Week.
+Established in 1986, City Eye has recently relocated to new purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
 A full programme of events, activities and training, alongside access for emerging and established talent to our new facilities, will be announced in the coming months.

 Please read through the Rules & Terms below before submitting your film.

 Best Artist Film – for experimental and artist films, can be narrative or non-narrative.
 Any style accepted including animation, live action, music.

 Best Documentary – for non-fictional short films, any theme or style accepted including animation, live action, talking heads,

 Best Fiction – for narrative based fictional short films, any theme, style or genre accepted including animation, drama, horror, comedy, etc